ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 ### points vs polygons

-The following map (Figure \@ref(fig:map-wells-county)) shows the Kansas portion of the HPA and all the irrigation wells in KS.
+The following map (Figure \@ref(fig:map-wells-county)) shows the Kansas portion of the HPA and all the irrigation wells in Kansas.

 ```r